red5pro/truetime-multiview/README.md

 This will generate the built files in a `dist` directory.

+> Note: It is not necessary to build the project.
+This repository can be deployed and accessed from a web browser without generating minified content.

 # Usage

 When visiting the TrueTime MultiView webapp - either through launching in `dev` or loaded from a built distribution - there are several optional query params that can be added to the landing URL to configure the app to use your own Red5 Pro Server deployment and playback live streams.